 What to Do in Oregon in July

-July is a glorious month in Portland.
-You know where else it's glorious?
+July is a glorious month full of fireworks and other things to do in Portland.
+You know where else it’s glorious?
 Across much of the rest the state.
-So listen to what's luring you out of town, whether it's seabirds in Cannon Beach, hazelnuts in Donald, tin whistle workshops in Corvallis, or chainsaw races in Toledo.
+So listen to what’s luring you out of town, whether it's seabirds in Cannon Beach, hazelnuts in Donald, tin whistle workshops in Corvallis, or chainsaw races in Toledo.

 Great Puffin Watch

 Puffins!
 Need we say more?
-For four days, the nonprofit Friends of Haystack Rock sets up scopes on the beach from 8 to 11am to give beachgoers a closer look at the breeding colony of birds who make this Cannon Beach sea stack their home for the spring and summer.
+For four days, the nonprofit Friends of Haystack Rock sets up scopes in the mornings to give beachgoers a closer look at the breeding colony of birds who make this Cannon Beach sea stack their home for the spring and summer.
 The group hopes to raise awareness of threats to the species, which has been returning to Haystack Rock in smaller and smaller numbers in recent years.

 Image: Bob Pool/Shutterstock.com